 Shaved Root Vegetable Salad

 When it comes to vegetables, roots are kind of an anonymous workhorse.
-They aren’t trendy like kale, and they can’t compete with the sexy sweetness of a tomato.
-But they’re there for us in cold storage all winter.
+They aren’t trendy like kale and they can’t compete with the sexy sweetness of a tomato, but they’re there for us in cold storage all winter.
 Roasting is the general way to dispatch them, and that’s fine.
 But there’s a moment when they are young and exciting.
+That’s the perfect time to use them in a shaved root vegetable salad.
 Look for red and purple carrots, and the newest of the crop of watermelon radishes.
 They are colorful, packed with flavor and begging for a moment of stardom.
 One taste, and you’ll be begging for their moment of stardom, too.

 See Cook’s Note on using a mandoline.

 Zest the orange onto cutting board and then squeeze juice into a small bowl and set aside.
 Measure 3 tablespoons juice, reserving any remaining juice into a jar or container with a tight fitting lid.
 Add 1 teaspoon of zest, olive oil, vinegar, Sriracha, salt and pepper.
 Tighten the lid and shake to combine.

 Use a mandoline or a very sharp knife to thinly slice root vegetables and place them in a large bowl.
 Loosen mandoline to make thicker slices and cut apple into 1/4-inch rounds.
 (If whole apple doesn’t fit, cut it in half.)
 Place apple slices in bowl with the reserved orange juice and toss to coat to prevent browning.
 Cut apples into matchsticks, return to bowl and toss to coat with juice.
 Chop peanuts and add to vegetables.
 Shake the vinaigrette to blend, pour it on top of vegetables and gently toss to combine, separating any slices that stick together.
 Fold in the herbs and apples.
 Garnish with the coppa and serve.